LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 for a similar workload.
 However, if you are looking for a very fast boot, nothing can beat a simple BusyBox `init` with minimal boot scripts."*

+# Chapter 11.
+Managing Power

+*"Even for devices running on mains power, reducing power usage has benefits in reducing the need for cooling and energy costs."*

+## Measuring power usage

+*"Measuring power externally, from outside the system, we just need an ammeter to measure the current and a voltmeter to measure the voltage, and then multiply the two together in order to get the wattage."*

+*"[There are] monitoring systems that are built into Linux.
+You will find that plenty of information is reported to you via `sysfs`.
+There is also a very useful program called **PowerTOP**, which gathers information together from various sources and presents it in a single place."*

+    :::bash
+    cat /sys/power/state

+## Scaling the clock frequency

+*"Reducing the frequency may actually increase the power budget because it takes longer for the CPU to enter an idle state.
+So, in these conditions, it is best to use the highest frequency possible so that the CPU can go back to idle quickly.
+This is called the **race to idle**."*

+*"There is another motivation to reduce frequency: **thermal management**.
+It may become necessary to operate at a lower frequency just to keep the temperature of the package within bounds."*

+*"Therefore, if we want to save power, we have to be able to change the voltage that the CPU core operates at.
+But for any given voltage, there is a maximum frequency beyond which the switching of the gates become unreliable."*

+*"Many SoCs implement such a feature: it is called **Dynamic Voltage and Frequency Scaling**, or **DVFS**.
+Manufacturers calculate optimum combinations of core frequency and voltage.
+Each combination is called **Operating Performance Point**, or **OPP**.
+The ACPI specification refers to them as P-states, with `P0` being the OPP with the highest frequency.
+Although an OPP is a combination of a frequency and a voltage, they are most often referred to by the frequency component alone."*

+### The CPUFreq driver

+*"Linux has a component named `CPUFreq` that manages the transitions between OPPs.
+It is part of the board support for the package for each SoC. `CPUFreq` consists of drivers in `drivers/cpufreq`"*

+*"It is controlled per-CPU via the `/sys/devices/system/cpu/cpuN/cpufreq` directory, with `N` being the CPU number."*

+## Selecting the best idle state

+*"Most CPUs have multiple idle states that use varying amounts of power.
+Usually, there is a trade-off between the power usage and the latency, or the length of time, it takes to exit the state.
+In the ACPI specification, they are called **C-states**."*

+*"The key to selecting the right idle state is to have a good idea of how long the CPU is going to be quiescent."*

+*"[Monitor] the current CPU load: if it is high now, it is likely to continue to be so in the immediate future, so a deep sleep would not be beneficial.
+Even if the load is low, it is worth looking to see whether there is a timer event that expires soon.
+If there is no load and no timer, then a deeper idle state is justified."*

+*"The part of Linux that selects the best idle state is the CPUIdle driver.
+There is a good deal of information about it in the kernel source code in the `Documentation/cpuidle` directory."*

+### The CPUIdle driver

+*"CPUIdle exposes information about each of the idle states in the `/sys/devices/system/cpu/cpu0/cpuidle` directory, in which there is a subdirectory for each of the sleep states, named `state0` to `stateN`.
+`state0` is the **lightest** sleep and `stateN` the deepest.
+Note that the numbering does not match that of the C-states and that CPUIdle does not have a state equivalent to `C0` (running)"*

+### Tickless operation

+*"A related topic is the tickles, or `NOHZ`, option.
+If the system is truly idle, the most likely source of interruptions will be the system timer, which is programmed to generate a regular time tick at a rate of `HZ` per second, where `HZ` is typically 100.
+Historically, Linux uses the timer tick as the main time base for measuring time-outs."*

+*"And yet it is plainly wasteful to wake the CPU up to process a timer interruption if no timer events are registered for that particular moment.
+The dynamic tick kernel configuration option, `CONFIG_NO_HZ`, looks at the timer queue at the end of the timer processing routine and schedules the next interruption at the time of the next event"*

+*"In any power-sensitive application, the kernel should be configured with this option enabled."*

+## Powering down peripherals

+*"This is managed by the **runtime power management** system, or **runtime pm** for short.
+It works with drivers that support runtime pm, shutting down those that are not in use and waking them again when they are next needed.
+It is dynamic and should be transparent to user space."*

+*"The runtime power management is exposed via a `sysfs` interface.
+Each device has a subdirectory named `power`, in which you will find [different] files."*

+Check the book for more information about the files.

+*"For more information on runtime pm, look in the kernel source code at `Documentation/power/runtime_pm.txt`."*

+## Putting the system to sleep

+*"In the Linux kernel, this is known as **system sleep**.
+It is usually user-initiated"*

+*"There are usually two options: suspend or hibernate.
+The first, also known as **suspend to RAM**, shuts everything down except the system memory, so the machine is still consuming a little power."*

+*"If I select the **hibernate** option, the contents of memory are saved to the hard drive.
+The system consumes no power at all, and so it can stay in this state indefinitely, but on wake-up, it takes some time to restore the memory from disk.
+Hibernate is very seldom used in embedded systems"*

+*"For more information, look at the kernel source code in the `Documentation/power` directory."*

+### Power states

+*"In the ACPI specification, the sleep states are called **S-states**.
+Linux supports four sleep states."*

+See the book for more details.

+*"Not all systems have support for all states.
+You can find out which are available by reading the `/sys/power/state` file"*

+*"To enter one of the system sleep states, you just have to write the desired state to `/sys/power/state`."*

+    :::bash
+    echo mem > /sys/power/state

+### Wakeup events

+*"Before you suspend a device, you must have a method of waking it again."*

+*"Some parts of the system have to remain powered on even during the deepest sleep.
+This usually involves the **Power Management IC** (**PMIC**), the **real-time clock** (**RTC**), and may additionally include interfaces such as GPIO, UART, and Ethernet."*

+*"Wakeup events are controlled through `sysfs`.
+Each device in `/sys/device` has a subdirectory power containing a `wakeup` file"*

+See the book for more information.

+*"To get a list of devices that can generate wakeups, we can search for all devices where wakeup contains either `enabled` or `disabled`:"*

+    :::bash
+    find /sys/devices -name wakeup | xargs grep “abled”

+### Timed wakeups from the real-time clock

+*"Most systems have an RTC that can generate alarm interruptions up to 24 hours in the future.
+If so, the directory `/sys/class/rtc/rtc0` will exist.
+It should contain the `wakealarm` file.
+Writing a number to `wakealarm` will cause it to generate an alarm that number of seconds later.
+If you also enable wake up events from `rtc`, it will resume a suspended device."*

+## Summary

+*"The majority of the power management is done for you by the BSP."*